Sophie, Hereditary Princess of Liechtenstein: Activities

 Hereditary Princess Sophie serves as a patron for many organizations and events, often relating to children, education and the arts.
 She regularly visited social institutions such as hospitals, nursing homes and auctions.
 The Hereditary Princess often accompanies her husband on foreign visits, as well as many events within Liechtenstein itself.

 In 2006, the Hereditary Princess founded the Sophie von Liechtenstein Stiftung für Frau und Kind (Sophie of Liechtenstein Foundation for Woman and Child).
 The foundation's purpose is to give women who unintentionally became pregnant a more positive life perspective for themselves and their children.
-The foundation have three office in Liechtenstein, Vorarlberg and St. Gallen and funded by the Liechtenstein princely family and by private donations.
+The foundation has three offices – in Liechtenstein, Vorarlberg and St. Gallen – and is funded by the Liechtenstein princely family and by private donations.
 The Hereditary Princess serves as president and trustee.
 Sophie also founded a pregnancy counseling service named schwanger.li in Schaan, Buchs, and Feldkirch.
 In April 2022, the foundation and Liechtenstein Red Cross launch the "Liechtenstein Family Network" project to support parents with young children from the age of 0 to 5 years in order to promote healthy development of children.

-Hereditary Princess Sophie served as a president of the Liechtenstein Red Cross since 2015.
-In March 2022, as president of the Red Cross, Hereditary Princess Sophie was interviewed by Radio Liechtenstein where she talk about Liechtenstein contribution to the International Red Cross's Ukraine relief funds during Russian invasion of Ukraine.
-She's also a patron of the Liechtenstein Animal Welfare Association.
-In addition, she supports Caritas Liechtenstein, an organisation provides financial support to those facing severe financial troubles.
+Hereditary Princess Sophie has served as a president of the Liechtenstein Red Cross since 2015.
+In March 2022, as president of the Red Cross, Hereditary Princess Sophie was interviewed by Radio Liechtenstein, discussing Liechtenstein's contribution to the International Red Cross's Ukraine relief funds during the Russian invasion of Ukraine.
+She is also a patron of the Liechtenstein Animal Welfare Association.
+In addition, she supports Caritas Liechtenstein, an organisation that provides financial support to those facing severe financial troubles.
 She also visited Gamander Children's Home, a shelter home for orphaned and abandoned children.
 In September 2022, Sophie became the patron of the Heilpädagogische Zentrum in Liechtenstein (Special Education Center in Liechtenstein).

-Titles, styles, and honours

-From her birth in 1967, Sophie was styled HRH Princess Sophie of Bavaria.
-In 1973, her father inherited the family name and style Duke in Bavaria from his great-uncle Duke Ludwig Wilhelm who had adopted him as heir in 1965; Sophie was then styled as HRH Duchess Sophie in Bavaria, Princess of Bavaria.
-On her marriage in 1993, she became HRH The Hereditary Princess of Liechtenstein, Countess of Rietberg, the Principality of Liechtenstein recognising and retaining her use of the style Royal Highness.